 Fancy getting married in wellies?
 Well, maybe it’s not for everyone, but we’ve seen it done!

 Barn wedding ideas

 A marquee wedding in a barn can still be that dream wedding.
 It doesn’t have to be wellies and raincoats (although some do opt for the full hog!).
-You can mix the trends and incorporate some of the ideas, opting for a theme that embraces the farm, rather than resides in it!
+You can mix the trends and incorporate some of the ideas, opting for an elegant farm wedding theme that embraces the farm, rather than resides in it!